colekellow/colekellow/README.md

 I am a geospatial analyst that currently works in the airport/aviation consultant world, and previously worked in the sensing and IoT world of agriculture.
 This is my GitHub profile where hopefully I can showcase my current and completed projects.

 - 🌱 I’m currently deepening my understanding of Python for geospatial usecases among lots of other things.
 I will be learning how to perform database spatial queries using SQL and PostGIS/PostgreSQL
+- I am an FAA Part 107 Certified Remote Pilot, and I am passionate about the growth of the Advanced Air Mobility (AAM) industry.

 Please view my [LinkedIn](https://www.linkedin.com/in/colekellow/) account for my full background.